cvghivebrain/HiveView/FORMATS.md

 * Ingenient MJPEG - no samples
 * LMLM4 - unsure how to detect; samples on http://web.archive.org/web/20070628100422/http://www.linuxmedialabs.com/LML_downloads.php?dl=SA
 * MJPEG - just a bunch of JPEGs stuck together?
+* MPC - no samples
+* MSN TCP Webcam stream - is this a file?
+* ULAW/mu-law - headerless
+* MVI - no samples; always in AVI container?
+* NC camera feed format - no samples

 ### Other
 * BPG - animation frames not extracted by libbpg